 My family and I love to visit Costa Rica.
 While I know it’s pretty temperate all year, I’ve wondered should I avoid Costa Rica during the rainy season?

-No, Costa Rica is a beautiful & amazing country worth visiting year-round, even during the rainy season from May-November.
+No, Costa Rica is a great place to visit during the rainy season from May-November or any time of year.
 Most parts of the country do get some rain each day during the rainy season, but often only 1-2 hours in the late afternoon.
 The Caribbean side gets the least rain in September & October.

 But there’s a lot more to get into about visiting Costa Rica and the rainy season.